BesherTaye/FNO-AllenCahnPDE/README.md

   <img src="./FNO 1.png" alt="Sample of a PDE">
 </div>

 PDE solutions function as operators that map between function spaces, taking inputs like initial conditions, boundary conditions, and source terms to produce the corresponding solution.
-Neural Operators are a class of data-driven models designed to be capable of handling and generalizing across different representations, including varying mesh refinements.

 # Import Libraries
 ```python